- Another controversy.

 How could I let Pastor Brian know about the harm being caused by members and leaders in his congregation without his knowledge?

 I documented everything I knew in an email and attached a letter from the young person I’d been helping along with a letter from his parents.
 The parents were not Hillsongers themselves, but strong Christians.
 The young person had only come out to the parents 12 months before with a letter I’d helped to construct.
-Instead of finding suitcases packed on the verandah as expected, when they came home, two teary parents were waiting with open arms, apologies and promises of unconditional love.
+Instead of finding suitcases packed on the veranda as expected, when they came home, two teary parents were waiting with open arms, apologies and promises of unconditional love.
 At last, Mum and Dad had an explanation for their child’s erratic behaviours over the years, as the secret struggle, trapped in a prison of constant shame, was revealed.
 The parents were devastated.
 Without having all the answers to their questions, they became instant allies.

 In my email to Brian, I reminded him that this one story was only the tip of the iceberg, how this situation had the potential to end in tragedy more than once, and that like Mercy Ministries drama, the blame would have been laid at the feet of the Hillsong leadership.
 And rightly so.